 c. not allowing the exercise of academic freedom to interfere with the performance of their academic responsibilities; and

-d. avoiding classroom discussion of controversial material not related to their area of specialization (Faculty Handbook, 13th edition, p.
-18).
+d. avoiding classroom discussion of controversial material not related to their area of specialization (Faculty Handbook).

 5. Faculty members shall not, without approval of the President or designee, collect money from students.

-6. Faculty members at the rank of lecturer or above may not accept pay for extra instruction or teaching or tutoring from students registered at the University.
-With prior written approval of the department chair/school director, teaching assistants and instructional assistants may accept pay from students for extra-class instruction or coaching or tutoring, but only in courses or sections of courses with which they have no instructional connection (Faculty Handbook, 13th edition, p.
-45).
+6. Faculty members at the rank of lecturer or above may not accept pay for extra instruction or teaching or tutoring from students registered at the university.
+With prior written approval of the department chair/school director, teaching assistants and instructional assistants may accept pay from students for extra-class instruction or coaching or tutoring, but only in courses or sections of courses with which they have no instructional connection (Faculty Handbook).

 7. Faculty members interested in information related to classroom civility or disruption should see PPS.
 4.02.

-8. Faculty members are obligated to maintain confidentiality with regard to students’ educational records (See UPPS 01.04.31 and The Faculty Handbook, 13th edition, p.
-49).
+8. Faculty members are obligated to maintain confidentiality with regard to students’ educational records (See UPPS 01.04.31 and the Faculty Handbook).
 Faculty members shall reveal information about their students’ education records only to school officials with legitimate educational interests, that is those officials who need the information to fulfill their professional responsibility.
 Faculty members may reveal student information to parents if

 9. Numerous offices offer resources to faculty members for planning and conducting their courses.
 They include, but are not limited to, Alkek Library, Technology Resources, the Writing Center, the Office of Disability Services, the Testing, Research-Support and Evaluation Center, and the Office of Academic Development and Assessment.